ChristopherMNeal/train_system/README.md

 #### By Frank Proulx, Christopher Neal, Morgan Waites

-#### This is an app for a site that allows the user to add albums, artists, and songs for imaginary record store site.
+#### This is an app for a site that allows the user to add albums, artists, and songs for imaginary train site.

 ## Technologies Used